audiosocket/oso/README.md

 it'll use the `REDISTOGO_URL` env var if it exists.
 You're on your own in any other environment, but it's going to be easy.

+## Using

+There's a static HTML index that'll let you shorten URLs by hand, but we mostly use Oso inside other apps.
+To shorten a URL, `POST` to `/` with a `url` parameter.
+It'll return a `201` with the shortened URL in the body.

 ## License

 Copyright 2011 Leopona Inc.